GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

-:::{dropdown} How to view the data in a web map
+:::{dropdown} How to view DEA Land Cover in a web map

 To view and access the data interactively, follow these steps.